-There is currently no cure for endometriosis.
-However, there are treatments available that can help you overcome endometriosis pain and infertility.
+UC San DIego Health offers expert care for endometriosis.
+While there is currently no cure for endometriosis, there are treatments that can help you overcome endometriosis pain and infertility.

 - GnRh agonists (Lupron, Synarel, Zoladex)